 “But ample evidence suggests that high-dose sugar intake can perturb numerous metabolic, inflammatory, and neurobiological processes.”

-For the study, the group turned to previous research on physiological and psychological effects of sugar consumption.
+For the study, the group turned to previous research on the physiological and psychological effects of sugar consumption.
 Past studies, like the Women’s Health Initiative Observational Study, analyzed how added sugar intake may increase the risk of exhibiting depressive symptoms.

 By the study’s conclusion, researchers noticed that depressive symptoms were likely the result of inflammation from excessive sugar consumption.